avylove/python101/python101/lesson7_classes.rst

 Abstract Methods
 ================

-* An abstract method declared, but not implemented
+* An abstract method is declared, but not implemented
     * Intended to be defined in a subclass

     .. code-block:: python